-Yesterday I began reading The Quest for the Perfect Hive: A History of Innovation in Bee Culture by entomologist Gene Kritsky (2010).
-The book is a history of hive design from ancient times to the present, including drawings, photos and descriptions of what worked, what didn’t, and why some hives were more popular than others regardless of how they worked.
+Recently I began reading The Quest for the Perfect Hive: A History of Innovation in Bee Culture by entomologist Gene Kritsky (2010).
+The book is a history of hive design from ancient times to the present.
+It includes drawings, photos, and descriptions of what worked and what didn’t.
+And it also examines why some hives were more popular than others, regardless of how well they worked.

-I’m only about half way through the book—57% if you believe my Kindle—but one recurring theme kept me awake last night . . . ventilation.
+I’m only about halfway through the book—57% if you believe my Kindle—but one recurring theme kept me awake last night: hive ventilation.

 In hive after hive, Kritsky details the various ventilation provisions designed for both temperature control and moisture removal.
 Pottery hives dating back to 500 BCE had lids with vent holes.
 Skep hives in the 1800s had lids with adjustable zinc ventilators.
-Some hives in the late 1800s had multiple ventilators with internal thermometers that could be read by pulling open a sliding door.
-A similar hive featured a perforated floor where air flow could be adjusted with a metal slide.
+Some hives in the late 1800s had multiple ventilators with internal thermometers that beekeepers could read through sliding doors.
+And a similar hive featured a perforated floor where airflow could be adjusted with a metal slide.
 Hive after hive had features that could help the bees stay comfortable.

-The original Langstroth hive was a warren of creature amenities that included double-paned glass sides for insulation and moisture control, a sloping bottom that allowed drainage of rainwater, and a screened ventilation port at the bottom with an adjustable panel.
-As Langstroth’s hive evolved, feature after feature was discarded.
-Except for bee space and movable frames, what we now call a Langstroth hive bears very little resemblance to the original.
+The original Langstroth hive was a warren of creature amenities that included double-paned glass sides for insulation and moisture control.
+A sloping bottom allowed drainage of rainwater and a screened ventilation port at the bottom with an adjustable panel provided good airflow.
+As Langstroth’s hive evolved, beekeepers discarded feature after feature.
+Except for bee space and movable frames, what we now call a Langstroth bears little resemblance to the original.

 As I said, I’ve not finished reading the book.
 But I assume our indifference to proper ventilation stems from a desire for easy-to-use and inexpensive hives—hives that will quickly give us a return on investment.
 Have we chosen high honey production and efficient pollination service over long-term honey bee health?

 A vast number of new beekeepers fail after the first or second winter.
-A lot of those beekeepers plunked down good money for a “complete hive kit” or some variation—most of which have no provision for hive ventilation.
+A lot of those beekeepers plunked down good money for a “complete hive kit” or some variation that has no provision for hive ventilation.
 (Although, since the advent of Varroa mites, you sometimes get a screened bottom board with a beginner kit.)
 So the nascent beekeeper—already at a disadvantage because of lack of experience—is further handicapped by a deficient hive.
 This hardly seems fair.

 Rusty